Skip to main content

 NCAA

 In this class students apply the writing process to creative fiction writing.
 Prepare to investigate, evaluate and demonstrate your understanding of key elements of fiction including plot, theme, character development, dialogue, setting, tone, sensory language, and author's purpose.
-Introduction to Fiction culminates with the development of a story outline that can later be transformed into a full-length story or novel.

 Duration